Outdoor Adventures Ideal for Summer & Fall

 Visit ChamberECT.com for more Amusement & Recreation venues.

 Florence Griswold Museum Artists’ Trail and Gardens

 Take in the view down the Lieutenant River that inspired artists across centuries.
 Grounds are free and open to the public.
 Reserve tickets for indoor exhibits or make reservations for dining on the veranda at Café Flo by Gourmet Galley before going.

 Lyman Allyn Art Museum & Connecticut College Arboretum

 Enjoy 12-acres of lawn and parkland at along with the museum’s Sculpture Trail and McCourt 9/11 Memorial Garden.
-The museum is offering free admission through Labor Day.
 The Arboretum offers many more acres to explore with the Native Plant Collection and Caroline Black Garden.

 Beluga whales, African penguins, sea lions, seals, and bullfrogs are featured in outdoor exhibits.
 Purchase tickets with a reserved time for your visit, and enjoy safe social distancing for indoor and outdoor exhibits.